AFLplusplus/AFLplusplus/docs/env_variables.md

 * `AFL_FRIDA_INST_RANGES` - See `AFL_QEMU_INST_RANGES`
 * `AFL_FRIDA_INST_SEED` - Sets the initial seed for the hash function used to generate block (and hence edge) IDs.
-Setting this to a constant value may be useful for debugging purposes, e.g. investigating unstable edges.
+Setting this to a constant value may be useful for debugging purposes, e.g., investigating unstable edges.
 * `AFL_FRIDA_INST_TRACE` - Log to stdout the address of executed blocks, implies `AFL_FRIDA_INST_NO_OPTIMIZE`.
 * `AFL_FRIDA_INST_TRACE_UNIQUE` - As per `AFL_FRIDA_INST_TRACE`, but each edge
 is logged only once, requires `AFL_FRIDA_INST_NO_OPTIMIZE`.
 * `AFL_FRIDA_INST_UNSTABLE_COVERAGE_FILE` - File to write DynamoRio format
-coverage information for unstable edges (e.g. to be loaded within IDA lighthouse).
+coverage information for unstable edges (e.g., to be loaded within IDA lighthouse).
 * `AFL_FRIDA_JS_SCRIPT` - Set the script to be loaded by the FRIDA scripting engine.
 See [here](Scripting.md) for details.